matlockx/startup-coursera/README.md

 startup-coursera
 ================
 Vagrant setup to start an aws instance or a local virtual box instance with installed git, nodejs, python and heroku toolbelt.
+Can be used for coursera course 'startup': https://class.coursera.org/startup-001/class/index

 #Setup